 Also, the Clinical Pharmacogenetics Implementation Consortium (CPIC) of the National Institutes of Health Pharmacogenomics Research Network develops peer-reviewed gene-drug guidelines that are published and updated periodically based on new developments in the field [2,9].

-Download a Warfarin Pharmacogenetics Report in EN, ES and PT
+Download a Warfarin Pharmacogenetics Report in EN-GB, ES and PT

 Turnaround time: 10 days or less